Boris Malenko: Professional wrestling career

 In 1970, Malenko returned to Big Time Wrestling, where he held the NWA American Heavyweight Championship and the NWA Texas Tag Team Championship.
 He had a heated feud with Wahoo McDaniel, with McDaniel defeating him in a hair versus hair match in July 1970.
 A bout between the two in the Astrodome set a longstanding attendance record.
 In December 1970, McDaniel defeated Malenko in a loser leaves town match, marking his departure from the promotion.
 During his time with Big Time Wrestling he was managed by Lord Charles Montegue.

 On May 9, 1972, Malenko and Bob Roop defeated Bearcat Wright and Bobby Shane to win the NWA Florida Tag Team Championship, and six days later, Malenko defeated Wright in singles competition to win his eighth and final Florida Brass Knuckles title in Orlando.
 On June 24, 1972, Malenko and Johnny Weaver defeated Mike Webster and The Professional for his second run with the Florida Tag Team titles.

 Malenko toured Japan with All Japan Pro Wrestling in 1973 and New Japan Pro-Wrestling in 1974.
 During his time with NJPW, Malenko wrestled a number of high-profile bouts with Antonio Inoki.

 In the late 1970s, Malenko wrestled for the Knoxville, Tennessee-based promotion Southeastern Championship Wrestling, winning both the NWA Southeastern Heavyweight Championship (Northern Division) and the NWA Southeastern Television Championship in 1978.
 He became the manager of Jerry Blackwell after it was claimed he had acquired the mortgage to Blackwell's family farm, forcing him to fight on his behalf.
 The angle ended after Ron Garvin paid off the mortgage, freeing Blackwell to attack Malenko.

 Malenko retired in 1980 and opened a training school in Florida with his sons Dean and Joe.
+He died of leukemia in Tampa Florida at age 61 in late 1994.